microsoft/MixedRealityToolkit-Unity/README.md

 This is effectively part of the existing HoloToolkit, but this is the repository that will contain all Unity specific components.
 The HoloToolkit is a collection of scripts and components intended to accelerate development of holographic applications targeting Windows Holographic.

+HoloToolkit contains the following feature areas:
 1. [Input](https://github.com/NeerajW/HoloToolkit-Unity#input)
 2. [Sharing](https://github.com/NeerajW/HoloToolkit-Unity#sharing)
 3. [Spatial Mapping](https://github.com/NeerajW/HoloToolkit-Unity#spatialmapping)
 4. [Spatial Sound](https://github.com/NeerajW/HoloToolkit-Unity#spatialsound)
 5. [Utilities](https://github.com/NeerajW/HoloToolkit-Unity#utilities)

+To learn more about individual HoloLens feature areas, please read the [Wiki](https://github.com/NeerajW/HoloToolkit-Unity/wiki) section.
 ---

 ## [CrossPlatform](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/CrossPlatform)